 52.247-34 F.O.B.
 Destination NOV 1991

-CLAUSES INCORPORATED BY FULL TEXT

-52.211-11 LIQUIDATED DAMAGES--SUPPLIES, SERVICES, OR RESEARCH AND DEVELOPMENT (SEP 2000)

-If the Contractor fails to deliver the supplies or perform the services within the time specified in this contract, the Contractor shall, in place of actual damages, pay to the Government liquidated damages of * to be determined at the task order level when applicable per calendar day of delay.

-If the Government terminates this contract in whole or in part under the Default--Fixed-Price Supply and Service clause, the Contractor is liable for liquidated damages accruing until the Government reasonably obtains delivery or performance of similar supplies or services.
-These liquidated damages are in addition to excess costs of repurchase under the Termination clause.

-The Contractor will not be charged with liquidated damages when the delay in delivery or performance is beyond the control and without the fault or negligence of the Contractor as defined in the Default--Fixed-Price Supply and Service clause in this contract.

-* To be completed at the task order level, when applicable

 DATA RIGHTS ASSERTION AND INTELLECTUAL PROPERTY

 The contractor shall identify and assert any restrictions or limitations on the Government’s use, release, or disclosure of technical data or computer software pertaining to the requirements of this PWS.
 These assertions shall be included in any proposals, including responses to any technical directive received from the Government.
 The contractor shall comply with the Instructions Pertaining to Assertions Regarding Data Rights and Intellectual Property as provided in Exhibit B of the TORP.
 The contractor’s assertions, including the assertions of its subcontractors or suppliers, shall be submitted with the proposal